If you are developing AWS Lambda Functions, you will likely use AWS SAM Local for running your functions in a local development environment.

 then run it - I received an error to the effect of:

 The solution to this problem is to either (a) run your docker commands as root, or (b) add your login user to the docker group.

 Option (a) is not preferred, as introducing a sudo dependency will quickly lead you to ‘sudo hell’ where everything of use requires sudo.

-For option (b), you can run sudo usermod -a -G docker $USER, which will add your
+sudo usermod -a -G docker $USER, which will add your

 user to the docker group.